Alberta Condominium Property Act 101

 5. Recent Changes to the Condo Act

-The Alberta Condo Act has remained mostly consistent since its inception, but there have been some recent changes worth mentioning – specifically, those that took place just this past year in 2022 and shortly before that in 2020.
+The Alberta Condominium Property Act has remained mostly consistent since its inception, but there have been some recent changes worth mentioning – specifically, those that took place just this past year in 2022 and shortly before that in 2020.
 Updated to reflect the latest update of 2023.

 You can check out the details of those changes through the linked Catalyst articles above, but suffice it to say, they’re detailed enough that they don’t quite fall under the introductory purview of this article – impactful though they might be.